 Many CARC users are new to the world of HPC and the machines at CARC are the first supercomputers they have ever used.
-As a result, it is not uncommon for them to be confused about what exactly a supercomputer is, how it is used and importantly, what its strengths and limitations are.
-The goal of this document is to provide some information about the machines that CARC maintains, as well as how they are organized within the center, in the hopes that this will dispel some of the confusion new users (as well as not so new users!).
+As a result, it is not uncommon for them to be confused about what exactly a supercomputer is, how it is used and importantly, and what its strengths and limitations are.
+The goal of this document is to provide some information about the machines that CARC maintains, as well as how they are organized within the center, in the hopes that this will dispel some of the confusion users have.

 CPU containing multiple logical cores